What is Robotics? What are Robots? Types & Uses of Robots.

 Types of Robots

 Mechanical bots come in all shapes and sizes to efficiently carry out the task for which they are designed.
+All robots vary in design, functionality and degree of autonomy.
 From the 0.2 millimeter-long “RoboBee” to the 200 meter-long robotic shipping vessel “Vindskip,” robots are emerging to carry out tasks that humans simply can’t.
 Generally, there are five types of robots:

 Humanoid robots are robots that look like and/or mimic human behavior.
 These robots usually perform human-like activities (like running, jumping and carrying objects), and are sometimes designed to look like us, even having human faces and expressions.
 Two of the most prominent examples of humanoid robots are Hanson Robotics’ Sophia (in the video above) and Boston Dynamics’ Atlas.

 Autonomous robots operate independently of human operators.
 These robots are usually designed to carry out tasks in open environments that do not require human supervision.
-An example of an autonomous robot would be the Roomba vacuum cleaner, which uses sensors to roam throughout a home freely.
+They are quite unique because they use sensors to perceive the world around them, and then employ decision-making structures (usually a computer) to take the optimal next step based on their data and mission.
+An example of an autonomous robot would be the Roomba vacuum cleaner, which uses sensors to roam freely throughout a home.

-Teleoperated robots are mechanical bots controlled by humans.
+Teleoperated robots are semi-autonomous bots that use a wireless network to enable human control from a safe distance.
 These robots usually work in extreme geographical conditions, weather, circumstances, etc. Examples of teleoperated robots are the human-controlled submarines used to fix underwater pipe leaks during the BP oil spill or drones used to detect landmines on a battlefield.

 Augmenting robots either enhance current human capabilities or replace the capabilities a human may have lost.
-Some examples of augmenting robots are robotic prosthetic limbs or exoskeletons used to lift hefty weights.
+The field of robotics for human augmentation is a field where science fiction could become reality very soon, with bots that have the ability to redefine the definition of humanity by making humans faster and stronger.
+Some examples of current augmenting robots are robotic prosthetic limbs or exoskeletons used to lift hefty weights.

 Applications of Robotics